xXAI-botXx/Crypticor/README.md

 ### To Do:

+- [x] planning and concept
-- program the fundamental cryptify python file
+- [ ] program the fundamental cryptify python file
-  - Add Encrypt and Decrypt mechanism (with AES and RSA)
+  - [ ] Add Encrypt and Decrypt mechanism (with AES and RSA)
-  - Add local safe (with keyring modul)
+  - [ ] Add local safe (with keyring modul)
-  - Add password-security & management of keys
+  - [ ] Add password-security & management of keys
-    - Password for the system (optional)
+    - [ ] Password for the system (optional)
-  - Add active private and public key system -> there can be always one public and one private be active
+  - [ ] Add active private and public key system -> there can be always one public and one private be active
-- Add licence (MIT?)
+- [ ] Add licence (MIT?)
-- GUI programming for Android and Windows
+- [ ] GUI programming for Android and Windows
-- Porting for Android and Windows (publishing in PlayStore + exe download or adding in WindowsStore)
+- [ ] Porting for Android and Windows (publishing in PlayStore + exe download or adding in WindowsStore)
-- Complete Documentation
+- [ ] Complete Documentation